Resourcesbreadcrumb separatorAccounting and Taxes

 If you're on the fence about outsourcing your bookkeeping or accounting, here are some signs that it might be time:

-• You’re short on time.
-If managing your finances is starting to bleed into the weekends or “off’ hours, it might be time to get some help.
+• You’re short on time: If managing your finances is starting to bleed into the weekends or “off’ hours, it might be time to get some help.
 The same goes if you spend more hours on freelance bookkeeping or taxes than on your core business tasks.

-• You’ve experienced business growth.
-You’re making more money.
+• Your business is growing: You’re making more money.
 Sounds great, right?
 Not quite.
 Your financial transactions have increased in volume and complexity, making them harder to manage, because you now have money coming in from multiple income streams.

 • Taxes feel complicated.
 You find taxes to be... well, taxing.
 Maybe you're unsure about tax deductions, credits, and compliance, or you’ve starting doing business in multiple states, or compliance, and you want to keep everything above board.